Weakly Special Manifolds with no rational curves: Examples: The Proof of Theorems and .

 We now prove that the Kobayashi pseudodistance on $X$ is a distance on $X\setminus W$.
 To this end, we observe that $X_0\subset A$ is Brody hyperbolic, and therefore, by the theorems of Brody \cite[3.6.3]{KobayashiHyperbolicComplexSpaces} and Bloch \cite[3.9.19]{KobayashiHyperbolicComplexSpaces}, it follows that $X_0$ is Kobayashi hyperbolic.
 Let $d_{\bullet}$ denote the Kobayashi pseudodistance.
 The decreasing property of $d_{\bullet}$ shows that $d_X\geq \alpha^*(d_{X_0})$.
 On the other hand, $d_{X}$ vanishes on $W$, and so $d_X=\alpha^*(d_{X_0})$, which is a metric on $X_0$.
-This can be seen by lifting chains of discs in $X_0$ to $X$ and using the fact that $d_V$ is identically zero so that liftings of discs abutting to distinct points in $V$ can be connected inside $V$ by adding discs without increasing the pseudodistance.
+This can be seen by lifting chains of discs in $X_0$ to $X$ and using the fact that $d_V$ is identically zero, so that liftings of discs abutting to distinct points in $V$ can be connected inside $V$ by adding discs, without increasing the pseudodistance.
 We leave the easy details to the reader. \end{proof}

-\begin{remark} If a projective manifold (Calabi--Yau or hyperk\"ahler) $V$ exists which is not hyperbolic but contains no rational curve and no image of an Abelian variety, the preceding construction gives a general type manifold $X$ embedded in $A\times V$ which is not hyperbolic but violates Lang conjecture (the conditional Theorem \ref{hyp}). \end{remark}
+\begin{remark} If a projective manifold (Calabi--Yau or hyperk\"ahler) $V$ exists which is not hyperbolic, but contains no rational curve and no image of an Abelian variety, the preceding construction gives a general type manifold $X$ embedded in $A\times V$ which is not hyperbolic, but violates Lang conjecture (the conditional Theorem \ref{hyp}). \end{remark}

 \begin{proof}[Proof of Theorem~\ref{ex'}.]
 Choose $V$ to be a projective manifold containing a Zariski dense entire curve in the construction of $X\subset B:=A\times V$ in the proof of Theorem \ref{ex}.
-The arguments given there apply (except that now $V$ may contain rational curves so that $X$ is only of general type and does not need to have a nef and big cotangent bundle).
-We can now only assert that $d_{X}\geq \alpha^*(d_{X_0})$, here not that we have equality.
-But at least, $d_X$ is a distance on $X\setminus W$. \end{proof}
+The arguments given there apply (except that now $V$ may contain rational curves, so that $X$ is only of general type, and does not need to have a nef and big cotangent bundle).
+Indeed, $X\to X_0\subset A$ is a blow-up in finitely many points and a smooth model of $X_0$.
+Since $A$ is simple, $X_0$ and its smooth models are of general type, and do not contain any entire curve (by Bloch's theorem again).
+By brody theorem, $d_{X_0}$ is a metric, and $d_{X}\geq \alpha^*(d_{X_0})$.
+But we do not know whether we have equality.
+At least, $d_X$ is a distance on $X\setminus W$. \end{proof}

 \begin{remark} If $d_V$ vanishes identically, then we still have, as above, the equality $d_{X}= \alpha^*(d_{X_0})$.
 If $V$ is `special' in the sense of \cite{Ca04}, it is conjectured that $d_V$ vanishes identically.
-Hence, it is conjectured that this equality holds. \end{remark}
+Hence, it is conjectured that this equality holds.
+If $V$ contains a dense (for the metric topology) entire curve, then $d_V$ vanishes, and $d_{X}= \alpha^*(d_{X_0})$. \end{remark}

 \begin{question} Do the $X's$ constructed from $V$ and $A$ above have a big cotangent bundle?
 We leave this question open. \end{question}

 \begin{remark} Let us consider the product $X\times Z$ where $X\subset A\times V$ is one of the examples constructed in the proof of Theorems \ref{ex} or \ref{ex'}, and $Z$ is canonically polarised and hyperbolic.
 The exceptional set (in the sense of S. Lang) of $X\times Z$ is then a finite number of copies of $V\times Z$. \end{remark}